-(CNN) -- Another peaceful protest turned violent in northern Iraq on Sunday when hundreds of Kurdish protesters clashed with riot police, security officials in Sulaimaniya told CNN.
+(CNN) -- For the second day in row, a peaceful protest turned violent in northern Iraq on Monday when hundreds of Kurdish protesters clashed with riot police, security officials in Sulaimaniya told CNN.

-Nearly 400 Kurdish demonstrators had gathered in Sulaimaniya's central square on Sunday afternoon to continue their demands for political reforms and to protest corruption, a lack of basic services and unemployment.
+Nearly 1,300 Kurdish demonstrators gathered in Sulaimaniya's central square on Monday afternoon to continue their demands for political reforms and to protest corruption, a lack of basic services and unemployment, witnesses said.

-The unrest in the Kurdish city, starting since February 17, has killed at least seven people and injured more than 250 health officials said.
+The unrest in the Kurdish city, starting since February 17, has killed at least seven people and injured at least 350 people health officials said.

 Journalist Shirko Abdullah in Sulaimaniya contributed to this report.